andrejakobsen/knowit-dbt/README.md

-# knowit-dbt
+# Data Engineering at Knowit
-Solution to Knowit's data engineering exercise.
 I have decided to make one fact table called `fct_character_appearances` that gives the appearance of a Star Wars character in a given movie, ordered by the date of appearance.
 There are also two dimensional tables, `dim_characters` and `dim_films`, that provide information about the character and the movie they appear in, respectively.

 1. We will be using a `Makefile` in order to simplify all the commands.
-    For Windows you may use [GnuWin](https://gnuwin32.sourceforge.net/install.html) and on Mac you can use [Homebrew](https://formulae.brew.sh/formula/make) by running
+    For Windows you may use [GnuWin](https://gnuwin32.sourceforge.net/install.html) and on Mac you can install make with [Homebrew](https://formulae.brew.sh/formula/make) by running
     ```
     brew install make
     ```